eusoubrasileiro/stocks/Progress.md

 - [ ] Rewrite backtest engine to support callback function on event `OnChange` making it support whatever time-frame of historical data.
 Also need to uncouple the predictions vector leting it be in whatever time-frame.

 #### Milestone: moved from everything above to minute time-frame Saulo's algorithm (November/2018)
-#### Reason: it was giving impressive results
+#### Reason: it was giving fake impressive results

 - The algorithm is based on classification of signals on bollinger bands.
 Using historical data first we analyze if there is a buy or sell signal from the bollinger band, a hold signal (no-buy nor-sell) we classify as class-0.
 Then we analyze if that buy signal and subsequent sell signal really made profit.
 If they did they are really buy and sell signals and are classified accordingly with 1, 2  classes, otherwise they are classified as hold.
-The set-up of the algorithm is only for long positions but I made tests changing to short positions with same success rate.
+The set-up of the algorithm is only for long positions but I made tests changing to short positions.
 - Translate code for Saulo's free course is given in `Saulo_ml4t_traininig_clean.py`
 - Prototypes are `Sklearn Saulo Daimon WIN` and `Sklearn Saulo WIN`.
 - Code was entirely reorganized and `buybands.py` daemon was created.

 ###### Milestone : predictions were contaminated by future, had to start again.
 Precision for class 1 of 90% were far too much.

 - Restarted testing real precision of classifier without future contamination.
-Bello a summary of parameters test with a data window of 2500 for training and making 3000 random predictions on the entire data available 5 years.
+Bellow a summary of parameters test with a data window of 300 for training and making 30k random predictions on the entire data available for different symbols.
+30k upon analysis seams to be the required amount of samples to not have a biased estimate of the precision probability distribution, even with a 2% percent `stdev`.

+- [x] Random Forest don't need standardization.
+Decisions trees are like that.
+So removed that.
+Side effect `joblib` started to work o jupyter notebook cell on Windows.
+Another side effect it's running much faster and allows now a very small window of data.
+- [ ] need to calculate number of possible scenarios based on data window.

 - [x] **Random Search of params**
     What best gives precision on class 1